-I was born on 17th of February 1948 in Balanesti village from Gorj county.
+I was born on 17th of February 1948 in Balanesti village from Gorj county of Romania.
 The Balanesti village is located on the banks of Amaradiei river, between two hills with trees and vineyards, it is a place of exceptional beauty and it is very picturesque.My father, Grigore Horhoianu, was born in Balanesti, in a family with seven children.
 My father’s parents were modest and hardworking people, who dealt with farming and animal breeding within the household.
 My mother, Lucretia Horhoianu was born in the neighboring village called Voitesti, in a family with eight children.
 My mother’s parents, Alexie Radulescu family, were among the wealthiest and hardworking people in the village.The house where I was born in and I grew in (see picture below) was later demolished by my cousin, Cristian Horhoianu.
 Then Cristian built a new house where he is living with his family at the moment.
 My sister Aurelia was born a year after me and became a physician, which made my father very happy.
 My father was a teacher in the village school.
 My mother took care of the household chores and field work.
 We, the children, namely me and my sister were raised by the paternal grandmother, Maria who lived with us.
 Later we moved in the neighboring village called Pistesti, in the new house my parents built on the land inherited by my mother from her parents.
 I spent my childhood with my sister and other children in the village.
 The earliest memories I have, are linked to the Cornea hill where we had a vineyard and a cellar and where I often went together with my sister and grandmother, to Budii Hill where we had an orchard of plum trees, to Bolborosu Valley where we had a vineyard and Hobaica Valley where my father went to mow the lucrene.
 I fondly remember my childhood friends: Chiriac Ion siChiriacAurel, Toropu Dan, Avram Liviusi,AvramViorel.
 I also keep a vivid memory of my colleagues from primary school: AndritoiuVasile, Guta Gheorghe, Salajan Ion, Tascau Ion, Negrescu Rodica, Ionici Valeria, Toropu Maria.
 Oh God!
 How we used to play on the village lanes!In the hot summer days we go toAmaradiabrook to bathe.
 In the winter we sleigh down the Magulice Hill and Broscanilor Coast.
 On the Christmas Eve, on Christmas Carol Day (when children go to carol their neighbors) we, all the children from the village hung our knapsacks and went on caroling- after” pitarai”- children who carol – from Broscanilor bridge to Inoasa brook.

 I attended the primary school in my native village the “school with an Eagle” which has in its front garden a monument in honor of heroes fallen in war and on which a bronze eagle is mounted.
 I had a teacher Mr. Ion Draganescu in the first grade and Mrs.Elena Diaconescu in grades 2,3 and 4.At the same school my father was a teacher and my sister was one of his students.
 I remember that my father, sometimes, call me and my sister in the school breaks in the school yard and with a wooden knife and a brush would clean our poached shoes that got dirty from the road from home to school.At school, both I and my sister had good results and in the end of the year we both were rewarded with the first prize with a crown (this a Romanian tradition to give a crown made of flowers to the pupils rewarded with the first prize) to the joy to our parents